 14th February 2022 @ 8:30 pm - 9:30 pm GMT

 Please note later start time than usual for this Zoom event – to recognise UK and Australian time zones!

-Registration for this event is now open
+Registration for the Zoom event is now open

 Prof. Alan Dorin and his PhD student Malika Ratnayake will talk about their multi-disciplinary approach to understanding how bees behave in complex environments.

 Alan Dorin is an Associate Professor in the Faculty of Information Technology, Monash University, Melbourne, Australia.
 He researches the ways in which technology assists discovery in the ecological sciences and in human creativity.
 Through his work in Artificial Life, Alan explores the key attributes of organisms that enable them to live in complex environments.

 In particular, Alan’s research addresses one of the most important current global problems – how insects, especially bees, contribute to human food production and natural ecosystem sustainability.

 The simulations that he and his interdisciplinary team of researchers, students, and industry collaborators create, are used to improve agriculture and horticulture, and to assist us in maintaining natural ecosystems as our climate changes.
 The technologies that this same team develops help us to monitor the natural world, so that we can better understand how ecosystems are changing now, and predict how they will change in the future.